learn-the-web/topics/javascript-cheat-sheet/index.md

           - '`toLowerCase()` — convert all the letters to lower case.'
           - '`slice(from, to)` — get a chunk of text up to a specific point.'
           - '`substr(from, length)` — get a chunk from the text of a specific length.'
-          - '`replace('…', '…')` — change one or more instances to something else.'
+          - "`replace('…', '…')` — change one or more instances to something else."
-          - '`split('…')` — create an array by breaking the string on a specific character.'
+          - "`split('…')` — create an array by breaking the string on a specific character."
           - '`trim()` — remove spaces at the start and end.'
       - name: '*Arrays*'
         details: